-In respect of category 'd' this will only be considered after obtaining external advice and subsequent Member approval.
+In respect of categories 'd' to 'f' this will only be considered after obtaining external advice and subsequent Member approval.

-The Council will also consider investment in property in accordance with its Property Investment Strategy.
+The Council will also consider investment in property in accordance with its Property Investment Strategy (attached).
 All property investments will be dependent on a standalone business case being proven.
+The Council will always seek advice from its retained advisors as to the levels of core funds that can prudently be invested in property.